 Did My Lifestyle Blog Make Money In Just 4 Months?

-Just about all my effort has gone into growing traffic.
-I failed to start writing review articles to drive affiliate sales until very recently.
+Just about all my effort in the first few months went into growing traffic.
+I failed to start writing review articles to drive affiliate sales until 3 to 4 months in.
 (The dump and go attitude to affiliate links almost never works whatever type of blog you have).

 Conclusion.
 Can You Make Money With A Lifestyle Blog?

 I still think niche is best.
 You have better focus and it’s easier to attract followers interested in your subject.
 It’s easier to dominate on Google in organic rankings with a niche blog.

 Niche blogs are also terrific if you want to create products or sell services.

 Yet it can be a lot easier starting out with a broad topic blog… you just blog about popular topics and promote them on social media.

 I first wrote this post in September 2019, gave my talk at the Blogging Mum’s Conference and stopped working on my lifestyle blog.
 I did absolutely nothing except keep my Tailwind feed for my Pinterest pins topped up.

 You would expect my traffic to die off completely.
 It dropped to about 9000 sessions in October and stayed consistently at this level until the end of the year (not a great time of year for fitness posts).
 Yet in this time my organic traffic from Google jumped 240% as my posts started to get traction in the search rankings.

 It was interesting to see what happens when you leave a blog alone and do nothing!
 Finally, after 3 whole months, I cracked and wrote four short new posts at the start of January.